grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/ma.md

 the use of system maintenance tools is monitored;

-previously approved system maintenance tools are reviewed {{ insert: param, ma-03_odp }}.
+previously approved system maintenance tools are reviewed frequency at which to review previously approved system maintenance tools is defined;.

 Maintenance policy